Skip to main content

 The scale of investments needed requires cooperation among European stakeholders.
 Without partnerships, co-investments, common standards and interoperability, innovative solutions and approaches will not reach critical mass.

 The major investments by Member States, supported by the Recovery and Resilience Facility, represent a historic opportunity to accelerate this movement.
-The Commission encourages public and private stakeholders to take advantage of and participate in European initiatives and programmes.
+The Commission encourages public and private actors to take advantage of and participate in European initiatives and programmes.

 Latest news